 It can happen both inside and outside of school/college and online.
-Staff must recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports.
+Staff must recognise the indicators and signs of Child on Child abuse and know how to identify it and respond to reports.
 Addressing inappropriate behaviour (even if it appears to be relatively innocuous) can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.

-To prevent peer-on-peer abuse and address the wider societal factors that can influence behaviour, the school will educate students about abuse, its forms and the importance of discussing any concerns and respecting others through the curriculum, assemblies and PSHE lessons.
+To prevent Child-on-Child abuse and address the wider societal factors that can influence behaviour, the school will educate students about abuse, its forms and the importance of discussing any concerns and respecting others through the curriculum, assemblies and PSHE lessons.